uerbzr/course-devops-artifacts/README.md

 - Set the scope radio button
 - Click Create

-Your Artifact should now appear in the
-**_Once created you should select your feed fromt he dropdown and click Connect to Feed._**
+**Once created you should select your feed fromt he dropdown and click Connect to Feed.**

 - now click on Nuget.exe and you should see the path to your feed in the XML under the Project Setup section.